Port of Baku

 Port of Baku, located on the ancient Silk Road connecting Europe and Asia, is a prime transport and logistics hub of Eurasia.
 It covers an area of 400 hectares.
-Being an important segment of the Trans-Caspian International Transport Route, the Port of Baku with its modern operating system provides prompt cargo services, as well as has at its disposal open and covered storage facilities designed for all types of cargo.
+Being an important segment of the Trans-Caspian International Transport Route, the Port of Baku, with its modern operating system provides prompt cargo services and has at its disposal open and covered storage facilities designed for all types of cargo.

-On 25 February 2025, President of Azerbaijan Ilham Aliyev signed a decree on the reorganization of Azerbaijan Railways Closed Joint-Stock Company (CJSC) through the merger of Baku International Sea Trade Port CJSC into its structure.
-This strategic move aims to enhance the efficiency of transport operations and streamline logistics processes across the railway and maritime transport sectors.

 History

 The Arab travelers of the 10th century, such as Ibn Haukal and Al-Mugaddasi, along with European maps like the Catalan map from 1375, which referred to the Caspian Sea as the “Sea of Baku,” and notes by Azerbaijani geographer Abdurrashid Bakuvi, provide valuable insights into the historical significance of the Port of Baku.
 Additionally, travelers and scholars such as Marco Polo (13th century), Adam Olearius (17th century), Afanasiy Nikitin (15th century), and Evliya Chelebi (17th century) contribute to a comprehensive understanding of Baku's international relations.

 Historical documents and records confirm Baku's role as a major port on the Caspian Sea, engaging in trade with various states.
 Notably, the 1564 decree by Safavid ruler Tahmasib I, appointing Sheikh Zahid as the first minister of the Baku port, and the “Russian campaign” agreement of Great Britain regarding communication between Russia, Iran, and Azerbaijan along the Volga-Caspian route, highlight the port's significance.

 The Baku Trade Port Authority, which began operations on July 21, 1902, established the Port of Baku as the busiest port in the Russian Empire, surpassing even Saint Petersburg in cargo transshipment.
 By 1911, eight out of the nine motor ships in the Russian fleet were based at Baku.